pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

-An extension to the bloc state management library to easily create bloc that behave like traditional state machine.

-## Overview

 `state_machine_bloc` export a `StateMachine` class, a lightweight wrapper around `Bloc` class that expose convenient methods to describe a state machine.
-`StateMachine` _is_ a `Bloc`, meaning that you can use it in the same way as a regular bloc and it's compatible with the rest of the ecosystem.
+`StateMachine` **is** a `Bloc`, meaning that you can use it in the same way as a regular bloc and it's compatible with the rest of the ecosystem.

 `StateMachine` automatically route and filter events according its current state for you so you can focus on building app logic.
 The package use a flexible builder API to conveniently describe simples to complex state machines.

 `state_machine_bloc` enable you to:
-* ✅ Easily define state machine states and their transitions
+* ✅ Easily define state machine's states and their transitions
 * ✅ Store different data for each states
 * ✅ Register callbacks to state's lifecycle events
 * ✅ Apply guard conditions on transitions
 * ✅ Nest states without depth limit

-### Usage
+# Index

+* How to use
+* StateMachine vs Bloc
+* When to use StateMachine
+* Documentation
+    * The state machine
+        * event processing order
+        * transitions evaluation
+    * defining states
+        * event handlers
+        * side effects
+    * nesting states
+* Examples

+# How to use

 `StateMachine` expose a new method, `define<State>`, similar to `Bloc`'s `on<Event>`. `define<State>` is used to define one of the state machine's possible states.
 Its takes a builder function as parameter that lets you register events handlers and side effect for the defined state.